Rhododendrons

 Rhodothamnus Dwarf alpenroses

 These plants have been placed in a separate genus, as they differ in certain characters from true rhododendron species.
-The genus contains only two species, the Eurasian dwarf alpenrose (R. chamaecistus), which is distributed in the central and eastern Alps, and R. sessilifolius, which is restricted to a small montane area, Tiryal Dağı, in the Artvin Province, north-eastern Turkey.
+The genus contains only two species, the Eurasian dwarf alpenrose (below), and R. sessilifolius, which is restricted to a small montane area, Tiryal Dağı, in the Artvin Province, north-eastern Turkey.

 Eurasian dwarf alpenrose, Passo di Valparola, Dolomites, Italy.
 (Photos copyright © by Kaj Halberg)